What Are Restriction Enzymes?

 Restriction enzymes are found in many different strains of bacteria where their biological role is to participate in cell defense.
-These enzymes “restrict” foreign (e.g. viral) DNA that enters the cell, by destroying it.
-The host cell has a restriction-modification system that methylates its own DNA at sites specific for its respective restriction enzymes, thereby protecting it from cleavage.
-More than 800 known enzymes have been discovered that recognize more than100 different nucleotide sequences.
+These enzymes restrict foreign (viral) DNA that enters the cells by destroying them.
+The host cells have a restriction-modification system that methylates their own DNA at sites specific for their respective restriction enzymes, thereby protecting them from cleavage.
+More than 800 known enzymes have been discovered that recognize more than 100 different nucleotide sequences.

 Types of Restriction Enzymes

-There are three different types of restriction enzymes.
-Type I cuts DNA at random locations as far as 1000 or more base-pairs from the recognition site.
+There are five different types of restriction enzymes.
+Type I cuts DNA at random locations as far as 1,000 or more base-pairs from the recognition site.
 Type III cuts at approximately 25 base-pairs from the site.
-Types I and III require ATP and may be large enzymes with multiple sub-units.
+Both of these types require ATP and can be large enzymes with multiple subunits.
 Type II enzymes, which are predominantly used in biotechnology, cut DNA within the recognized sequence without the need for ATP and are smaller and simpler.

 Type II restriction enzymes are named according to the bacterial species from which they are isolated.
 For example, the enzyme EcoRI was isolated from E. coli.
 Most of the public is familiar with E. coli outbreaks in food.